Maxwel Cornet

-Gnaly Albert Maxwel Cornet (born 27 September 1996) is an Ivorian professional footballer who plays as a winger and full-back for Premier League club West Ham United and the Ivory Coast national team.
+Gnaly Albert Maxwel Cornet (born 27 September 1996) is an Ivorian professional footballer who plays as a left winger and full-back for Serie A club Genoa, on loan from West Ham United and the Ivory Coast national team.
 He has previously played in France for Metz II, Metz, Lyon II and Lyon and in England with Burnley.

 Club career

 Metz

 Cornet is a youth exponent from Metz.
-Aged 15 years and 11 months he made his debut for Metz in the third-tier of French football, the Championnat National in a game on 31 August 2012.
-Cornet was an 85th minute substitute for Alhassane Keita in Metz’ 6-3 win against Quevilly.
+Aged 15 years and 11 months, he made his debut for Metz in the third-tier of French football, the Championnat National in a game on 31 August 2012.
+Cornet was an 85th-minute substitute for Alhassane Keita in Metz' 6–3 win against Quevilly.
 He made his Ligue 2 debut on 2 August 2013 against Laval.
 He replaced Yeni Ngbakoto after 79 minutes in a 1–0 home victory.

 Lyon

 On 16 January 2015, Cornet signed for Ligue 1 club Lyon.
 He made his league debut for the club against his former club Metz on 25 January 2015, replacing Alexandre Lacazette after 34 minutes due to an injury, in an eventual 2–0 home win.
 Cornet scored his first goal for Lyon on 23 October 2015 as an 89th-minute substitute in a 3–0 home win over Toulouse.

 In January 2020, Cornet was tested at the left-back position by Lyon's coach Rudi Garcia following the injuries of Youssouf Koné and Fernando Marçal.
 After his good performances, he became the club's starting left-back for the rest of the season.
 On 15 August 2020, Cornet scored a goal against Manchester City in the 2019–20 UEFA Champions League quarter-finals which Lyon won 3–1 and progressed to the semi-finals.